Tim-Wick/Open-Source-Society-University-Coursework/README.md

-# Open-Source-Society-University-Coursework
+# Programming Courses
-Coursework and projects for OSSU.
+Coursework and projects for various programming courses